Ess91/react-ecommerce/README.md

    1. Download it through the Github CLI - More information on [Github CLI](https://cli.github.com/)

-   Once you've found a suitable folder on your local computer for your forked repository,
+   Find a suitable folder on your local computer for your forked repository and then,

 2. Install all dependencies listed in the ```package.json``` file, this should be now ready for you to customise it and make it your own!
+3. To run the app after installation, type ```npm start``` in your terminal

 ### Tech Stack